11 Small Habits Of People Who Are Ultra-Confident In Their Relationships

-The top two most popular answers were "compliments me/tells me how they feel about me" and "really listens to me/gives me their full attention."
+The top two most popular reader answers were "compliments me/tells me how they feel about me" and "really listens to me/gives me their full attention."
+These are helpful, but we wanted to learn from experts their most effective tools for becoming more confident in relationships.
+Here is what we learned.

 Take stock of your relationship as it is and identify the wonderful things that you're already experiencing, as well as concrete examples of things you would like to improve.

-3. Let go of what's holding you back.
+3. They let go of what's holding them back

 Ask yourself why you have allowed your confidence to falter in this relationship.
 Is it possible that you sabotage your relationship with negative patterns of thought or behavior driven by a little but loud voice that says you aren't worthy of love?